flypapertech/avian/README.md

 ## Synopsis

-Avian is an application server based on years of experience, built on [Express](https://github.com/expressjs/express) and [Redis](https://redislabs.com/) that meets infinitely scalable demands.
+Avian is a application server and platform for running highly scalable, stateless, component based applications.
+It is highly optimized for running inside of Docker containers and both Virtual and Physical machines.
+Its architecture highly encourages stateless designed patterns.
+Its design is the result of years of experience in developing and maintaining applications at global scale, while easing development for large software engineering teams.

+Avian is built on top of the [Express](https://expressjs.com/) web framework, and uses [Redis](https://redislabs.com/) for managing sessions and application state.
+Bundling is managed by [Webpack](https://webpack.js.org/).

 ## Key Features

 - Multi-core / Multi-threaded application host operations remove the burden of load balancing across cpu cores.
 - Out of the box webpacking with sane defaults.
 Don't worry you can override and/or add to them whenever you want :)
+- Supports script files written in both TypeScript and JavaScript (and we'd be willing to support Dart, and others)
 - A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS.
-- Supports popular view templating engines such as Pug, EJS, Handlebars and plain HTML.
+- Views can be authored in any view engine supported by Express, such as Pug, EJS, Handlebars and plain HTML.
-- Supports Pino, Bunyan, and Fluentd logging frameworks.
+- Supported logging frameworks can be Pino, Bunyan, and Fluentd.

 ## Installation